ThinamXx/Meta-llama/README.md

 ✅ Understand and implement the concept of KV cache.
 ✅ Understand and implement the concept of Llama2 architecture.
 ✅ Test the Llama2 implementation using the checkpoints from Meta.
-☑️ Download the checkpoints of Llama2 and inspect the inference code and working.
+✅ Download the checkpoints of Llama2 and inspect the inference code and working.
-☑️ Adding ...
+☑️ Documentation of the Llama2 implementation and repo.

 ### **Blog Posts:**
 ✅ [LLAMA: OPEN AND EFFICIENT LLM NOTES](https://thinamxx.github.io/thinam.github.io/posts/Llama1/llama1.html)
+☑️ Add more blog posts.

 ### **Related GitHub Works:**